renatapirani/Pool-seq-analyses-Anolis-apletophallus/Analyses_INFO.md

 * Anolis.fet.R_ready = input files for R but to create this file we need to put all the scaffolds at the same line, which changes the right position

-## Geneious program:

-* shaune-smi2505-mb-hirise-gd6od__06-26-2021__hic_output.fasta = it is the fasta file of the A. apletophallus genome with our scaffolds names

-* annotation_shaune-smi2505-mb-hirise-gd6od__06-26-2021__hic_output.fasta = it is the fasta file of the A. apletophallus genome with Dovetails scaffolds names (correct names)

-* annotation_shaune-smi2505-mb-hirise-gd6od__06-26-2021__hic_output_mapping = mapping file, it shows the our scaffolds names and the correct names now

-* anolis_annotation_gemoma.gff = that is the annotation file that Carlos made after running program Gemoma for 6 different lizards annotation in a way to improve our dovetail annotation.

-* PO2026_Anole.annotation.gff = that is the Dovetail A. apletophallus annotation file.

-* AnoSag2.1.fa.gz = it is the Anolis sagrei genome file.
-I will not use it for now.